charwick/pick.al/README.md

 ### Other

 * Register and log in with OrcID
+* Public JSON API for external integration (disabled by default)

 Bug reports and feature requests can be filed in the [issues tab](https://github.com/charwick/pick.al/issues) here on Github.